tankh99/tp/docs/DeveloperGuide.md

 ### Command History

 Command history is a feature that aims to improve the user experience for experienced users by allowing them to quickly navigate through their history of commands to make minor changes.
-Many features were inspired from macOS's Bash shell
+Many features were inspired by macOS's Bash shell

 Below is a general user flow of the command history
 <puml src="diagrams/command-history/CommandHistorySequenceDiagram.puml" alt="Command History sequence diagram" />

-**Note** that the above diagram doesn't capture the audio playback feature because it's not a core part of the feature.
+**Note** that the above diagram does not capture the audio playback feature because it's not a core part of the feature.

 And below are the specific behaviours of the command history module